mads-hartmann/dotfiles/literate/README.md

 Might be able to steal some things from these dotfiles as well. https://github.com/alexpearce/dotfiles

-# CI
+## Debugging build image

-I've created a Docker image that contains Emacs and the relevant packages.
+The export it performed by a Docker image that contains Emacs and the relevant Emacs packages (see `docker/Dockerfile`).
-See `docker/Dockerfile`.

-The rest is taken care of by Travis.
-See `.travis.yml`.

-## Debugging CI image

-Sometimes it can be useful to debug the CI image.
-The following will start a Bash session in the Docker image with the relevant folders mounted.
+Sometimes it can be useful debug the build image.
+Run the following to start a Bash session in the Docker image with the relevant folders mounted.

 ```sh
 make shell
 ```
+- *TODO*: See if there's more to steal [here](https://github.com/binarin/docker-org-export/blob/master/Dockerfile)

+## CI

+See `.travis.yml`.